-Not everyone has the luxury of learning to drive in a car with an auto transmission.
-Getting the hang of using a clutch can take time.
 One of the main causes of excessive wear and tear on a clutch is not using it properly.
 This invariably leads to what we call a slipping clutch.

-What does a clutch do?
+What causes a clutch to start slipping?

 Most modern clutches can be broken down into 4 main components.
 Here’s a run down of what they are, and how they work.